aviKohane/todolist/README.md

 # 📝 ToDoList App

-A simple and responsive task management application built with **Vue 2** and **Vuetify**, supporting multiple users and multilingual interface (English 🇬🇧 / French 🇫🇷).
+A simple and responsive task management application built with **Vue 2** and **Vuetify**, supporting multiple users and multilingual interface.
 Each user has their own task list stored locally via `localStorage`.

 ## 🚀 Features